mc451742/CISC7016/README.md

 ![CNN](/figure/cnn.PNG?raw=true "CNN")

-The architecture of transfer learning:
+The architecture of transfer learning (TL):

 ![Transfer Learning](/figure/transfer.PNG?raw=true "Transfer Learning")

-If you want to reproduce the experiments, please execute the following commands step by step:
+If you want to reproduce the experiments, please ensure your environment has been configured correctly and execute the following commands step by step:

 ```bash
 chmod +x script.sh